Test Results and Member Lineages

 These two individuals have no known paper connection, but both have

-the nearness of their common ancestor.
+as to the nearness of their common ancestor.

 Orthographically, surname CARACO appears Spanish, not Turkish, and the